Intro to XR

 To have any effect on slowing down global heating and loss of nature, we need urgent systemic and long-term changes to how we do things.
 XR’s purpose is to highlight the fact that our window of opportunity is closing rapidly and compel those in power to act.

-If you want to know more about the science of climate and ecological breakdown, visit our webpage Emergency on Planet Earth.
-Dr Emily Grossman (with the support of the XR Scientists community and a wide range of experts) lays out the facts.
+If you want to know more about the science of the climate and ecological breakdown, visit this page of the Rebel Toolkit.

-Why Not Try Our online Climate and Nature Quiz?
+Why Not Try our Climate and Nature Crisis Quiz?

 1 Water Pollution